padrino/padrino-framework/padrino-docs/guides/rake-tasks.md

-    rake ar:rollback                       # Rolls back the schema to previous schema version. rake ar:schema:dump                    # Creates a portable db/schema.rb file. rake ar:schema:load                    # Loads a schema.rb file into the database. rake ar:schema:to_migration            # Creates a migration from schema.rb rake ar:schema:to_migration_with_reset # Creates a migration and resets the migrations log. rake ar:setup                          # Creates the database, loads the schema, and seeds data. rake ar:structure:dump                 # Dumps the database structure to a SQL file. rake ar:version                        # Retrieves the current schema version number.
+    rake ar:rollback                       # Rolls back the schema to previous schema version. rake ar:schema:dump                    # Creates a portable db/schema.rb file. rake ar:schema:load                    # Loads a schema.rb file into the database. rake ar:setup                          # Creates the database, loads the schema, and seeds data. rake ar:structure:dump                 # Dumps the database structure to a SQL file. rake ar:version                        # Retrieves the current schema version number.